DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

 Going with the example of gap acceptance, for a prediction to be useful, it would have to be made at a point where the ego vehicle can still react in time to a predicted future where the target agent decides to accept the gap and move onto the contested space before the ego agent.
 Such a reaction of the ego agent could be to brake and come to a stop before the contested space, however, as this takes space and time, the prediction must be made at a suitably early point in time.

-Such usefulness of prediction can however be used in other contexts as well.
-For example, when we try to predict the turning behavior of vehicles at intersections, it would likely be useful to only consider prediction as useful and worthwhile in cases where the target vehicle, whose behavior is to be predicted, has not yet entered the intersection.
+Such usefulness of a prediction can however be used in other contexts as well.
+For example, when we try to predict the turning behavior of vehicles at intersections, it would likely be useful to only consider prediction as useful and worthwhile in cases where the target vehicle, whose behavior is to be predicted, has not gone too far into the intersection.

 In the context of the framework, we then define the point in time, where the switch from useful to useless prediction happens as $t_{crit}$: